Pros & Cons of Converting Attic to Living Space

 Finally, you have a lot of creative freedom to design the space however you want.
 You can add windows to bring in natural light, install new flooring, and even add a staircase to access the new living space.

 While the pros seem obvious, what about the cons?
-Okay, they are not so much cons as much as things to consider before starting work.
+Okay, there are not so many cons as much as things to consider before starting work.

 First of all, converting your attic into a living space must meet local building codes and regulations.
 This means you may need to hire an engineer to ensure the structural integrity of the space.